View Document Text

 Up to 0.10%

-minimum account size of $1,000,000.
-As such, clients with plan balances of less than
+to a minimum account size of $1,000,000.
+As such, clients with plan balances of less

-establish, set up, and implement a new plan.
-Rothschild Wealth may waive the required
+upfront work to establish, set up, and implement a new plan.
+Rothschild Wealth may

-Fees may be paid monthly, quarterly, semiannually, or annually (but typically quarterly or
+Fees are typically paid monthly or quarterly, semiannually, or annually (but typically

 B. Client Payment of Fees